11. Old is out; new is in, 21:1-23:39

 The great commandment, v34-40: i] Give that Jesus has silenced the Sadducees, the Pharisees decide to have another go at tripping Jesus up, v34.

-akousanteV (akouw) aor. part. "hearing" - having heard.
+akousanteV (akouw) aor. part. "hearing" - [the Pharisees] having heard.
 The participle is adverbial, best treated as temporal, expressing time; "when Jesus heard ..."

 oJti "that" - that.
 Introducing a dependent statement of perception expressing what they heard.

-efimwsen (fimow) aor. "had silenced" - he muzzled, put to silence.
+efimwsen (fimow) aor. "had silenced" - he muzzled, put to silence [the Sadducees].
 The Sadducees were muzzled in the sense that they didn't know how to answer Jesus.
 "After Jesus had made the Sadducees look foolish", CEV.

-sunhcqhsan (sunagw) aor. pas. "[the Pharisees] got together" - they gathered together, assembled.
+sunhcqhsan (sunagw) aor. pas. "[the Pharisees] got together" - gathered together, assembled.

 epi + acc. "-" - to [the this].
 Spacial; "in [the same place]", Zerwick.
 They "mustered their forces", Moffatt.

-ex + gen. "[one] of [them]" - [one] from [them].
-Here serving to express a partitive genitive; "[one] of them".
+ex + gen. "[one] of [them]" - [and one] from [them].
+Here serving the role of a partitive genitive; "[one] of them".
 An example of the development of 1st. century Gk.

 nomikoV (oV) "an expert in the law" - a scribe who is learned in the law of Moses, lawyer.
 Standing in apposition to the nominative ei|V, "one".
 The word is missing in some manuscripts.
 "An expounder of the Law", Weymouth.

-peirazwn (peirazw) pres. part. "tested" - testing, trying, tripping up, tempting.
+peirazwn (peirazw) pres. part. "tested" - testing, trying to trip up, tempting.
 The participle is adverbial, modifying ephrwthsen, "asked", best taken as modal, expressing manner; "a lawyer, by way of testing him, asked", Berkeley.
 Probably with the sense of "entrap", "tried to catch him out with this question", REB.

 didaskale (oV) voc. "teacher" - rabbi.
 A general respectful address.

-poia pro. "which" - Interrogative pronoun.
+poia pro. "which" - which [commandment].
+Interrogative pronoun.
 Sometimes quantitative, "how much?", qualitative, "what sort of commandment is great?", Wallace.
-Often in direct questions taking the same sense as tiV, here with a noun, so "which, what" = "which commandment ....?"
+Often in direct questions taking the same sense as tiV, here with a noun, together serving as the subject of an assumed verb to-be, so "which, what" = "which commandment ....?"

-megalh "greatest" - great.
+megalh "greatest" - is great [in the law].
+Predicate adjective.
 A positive sense is possible, "what is the great commandment?", although usually treated as a superlative, given that Semitic languages had no degrees of comparison for adjectives.
 Mark has "first in importance", which means the same.
 Jesus is probably being baited into a discussion over the relative importance of the 613 biblical laws, and this for the purpose of catching him out and damaging his credibility.
 "Master, which commandment of those contained in the law is the greatest", Cassirer.

 iii] Jesus gives a definitive answer, v37-40. a) Jesus divides the law into the first and second commandments, v37-39.
 Jesus quotes Deuteronomy 6:5, describing it as the "first and greatest", meaning primary - in order of importance it is first.
 A person is to love God with their whole being.
 "Heart... soul.... mind" are not exclusive parts of the human nature.
 Every faculty and capacity is to love God.
 For the second commandment, the next in order, Jesus quotes Leviticus 19:18.
 This command also calls for love, but this time toward the "neighbor".
 In Leviticus, the neighbor is a fellow Israelite, or a resident alien.
 Jesus clearly extends the demand of love in the parable of the Good Samaritan in such a way as to make love an ideal of perfection which transcends race or creed.